gocitygroup/G-SignalX-M19-Trading-System/README.md

-# 📊 Forex Profit Monitoring System
+# 📊 G-SignalX-M19-Trading-System

 ## 🎯 **What This Application Does**

-The **Forex Profit Monitoring System** is a comprehensive Windows application designed to help traders monitor, analyze, and manage their MetaTrader 5 (MT5) trading positions in real-time.
+The **G-SignalX-M19-Trading-System** is a comprehensive Windows application designed to help traders monitor, analyze, and manage their MetaTrader 5 (MT5) trading positions in real-time.
 It provides instant profit/loss calculations, automated position closing capabilities, and detailed performance analytics.

 ### **Key Features:**